lo-maxwell/react-virtual-garden/blog.md

   * Stores a record of how many times items/buttons were interacted with by a user
   * Building history, historylist, tests

+### UI Changes

+  * Store now highlights changed prices in orange and displays the markup fee
+  * Refactored tradeWindowItem for code reuse
+  * Added new text colors for inventory items

 TODO:
 Filter inventory - sort inventory by alphabet, price, category